Chatter-Software-Development/ChatterSync/README.md

 1. Download or clone this repository to your computer for all the files you'll need.
 2. Download the latest version of the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and install it on your computer.
 3. Insert your MicroSD card into your computer and open the Raspberry Pi Imager.
 Select the MicroSD card as the target and select the provided `chattersync.img` file as the source.
 Click "Write" to write the image to the card.
-4. Configure your WiFi network by editing the `wpa_supplicant.conf` file on the MicroSD card.
-Instructions for this can be found [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md).
+4. Configure your WiFi network by creating a `wpa_supplicant.conf` file in the root directory of the MicroSD card mounted on your computer.
+See section below labeled "WiFi Setup" for more details.
+An example `wpa_supplicant.conf` is located in this repository at `/resources/wpa_supplicant.conf`.
 5. Eject the MicroSD card and insert it into the Raspberry Pi Zero W. Connect the Raspberry Pi to your CNC machine using the MicroUSB to USB-A cable plugged into the center MicroUSB port (marked `USB`, not `PWR IN`).
 6. Note the IP address of the Raspberry Pi.
 You can find this by logging into your router and looking at the list of connected devices.
-Alternatively, you can use a tool like [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) to scan your network for the Raspberry Pi.
+Alternatively, you can use a tool like `nmap` or [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) to scan your network for the Raspberry Pi.
 The hostname of the Raspberry Pi is `chattersync`.
 7. Open the Visual Studio Code with the [Chatter NC Editor Extension](https://marketplace.visualstudio.com/items?itemName=chatter-dev.chatter-nc-editor) installed and select "Add Machine".
 8. Follow the prompts, using the IP address of the Raspberry Pi as the "Machine Address".
 The "Machine Name" can be whatever you want to call it.
 For "protocol", select "sftp" (this will default to port 22).
 This is the most secure option.
 For "username", enter `chatter`, and for "password", enter `chatter`.
 These are the default credentials for this image.
 9. Once you have added the machine, click the settings cogwheel and change the property `basePath` to `/mnt/chattersync`.
 This will allow you to access the USB emulation volume over the network.